horjarobert/PeriodicTechPro/README.md

 ![Demo](https://github.com/horjarobert/PeriodicTechPro/blob/master/programmer'sTable.gif)
 # 1.Intro #

--This project is very huge, it is designed by Mendeleev's Table;
+-This project is very huge, it is designed from Mendeleev's Table;
 -One of it's benefit, amongs others, is to give a boost to a beginner who want to learn a programming language;
 -Here you'll find five big types of programming languages/frameworks and an evaluation for each (from my perspective...).
 ***